Understanding and Implementing the Requirements of the ISO 22716 Good Manufacturing Practices Certification Standard for Cosmetic Products:

 As a result, manufacturers and retailers are encouraged to address deficiencies in their supply chains.
-Consequently, several quality standards have been proposed to assist in ensuring cosmetic products safety across the world.
+Consequently, several quality standards have been proposed to assist in ensuring cosmetic product safety across the world.

-The introduction of ISO 22716 signifies a major step in the awareness of a globally recognized standard for cosmetic products safety.
+The introduction of ISO 22716 signifies a major step in the awareness of a globally recognized standard for cosmetic product safety.

 The ISO Technical Committee (TC) 217 Working Group (WG) 6 between 2002 and 2006 prepared this standard.
-Then, the final document was published on November 2007.
+Then, the final document was published in November 2007.

 This resulted in a global, auditable standard that identifies the requirements for cosmetic products safety management systems.
 This is done by incorporating the elements of GMP and risk assessment, with the addition of a comprehensive Quality Management System.